Whatsatajahism/Whatsatajahism/README.md

 - 👋 Hi, I’m @Whatsatajahism
-- 👀 I’m interested in learning how to code new languages to get on the path to become a UX designer.
+- 👀 I’m interested in learning how to code new languages to get on the path to become a web developer.
 - 🌱 I’m currently learning Ruby, and keeping up to date with Python.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me ...